Skip to main content

 terminal

-## Step 1 — Install the plugin
+## Step 1 - Install the Roslyn MCP server

-> /install codewithmukesh/dotnet-claude-kit
+> /plugin marketplace add codewithmukesh/dotnet-claude-kit

-## Step 2 — Copy a template into your project
+## Step 3 - Init your project

 FAQ